Best long term care insurance quotes online.

 What is long term care insurance?

 The phrase “long-term care” can mean many things.
-So what is long term care insurance?
 In its most basic sense, it is defined as the variety of services necessary for someone who requires some form of daily, ongoing assistance.

 The needs of an individual can range from requiring around-the-clock care to someone who simply needs assistance performing basic daily living activities such as getting dressed or bathing.

-Now knowing what it is, let’s find out, do I need long term care insurance?
+Now knowing what it is, let’s find out, do I need this type of coverage?

 What does LTC insurance cover?